-- The school e-Safety Coordinator may also be the Designated Safeguarding Lead as the roles overlap, but could also be a member of SMT, the ICT Coordinator or a subject teacher.
-The e-safety Coordinator will receive support and advice from the county e-Safety Officer, and where necessary, the Police.
-At William Penn the e-safety lead is also the computing lead. - The e-Safety coordinator should maintain the e-Safety Policy, manage e-Safety training and keep abreast of local and national e-safety awareness campaigns.
-The school will review the policy regularly and revise the policy annually to ensure that it is current and considers any emerging technologies. - The school will review their filtering systems regularly to ensure that inappropriate websites are blocked. - To ensure that pupils and staff are adhering to the policy, any incidents of possible misuse will need to be investigated. - The school will include e-Safety in the curriculum and ensure that every pupil has been educated about safe and responsible use.
-Pupils need to know how to control and minimise online risks and how to report a problem. - All staff and pupils must read and sign the Acceptable Use Policy (parents may sign on behalf of young children having discussed e-safety with them). - The e-Safety Policy will be made available to all staff, governors, parents and visitors through the website.
+- The school e-Safety Coordinator may also be a Designated Safeguarding Lead as the roles overlap, but could also be a member of SMT, the ICT Coordinator or a subject teacher.
+The e-safety Coordinator may seek support and advice from the county e-Safety Officer, and where necessary, the Police.
+At William Penn the e-safety lead is also the computing lead. - The e-Safety coordinator maintains the e-Safety Policy, manages e-Safety training and keeps abreast of local and national e-safety awareness campaigns.
+The school reviews the policy regularly and revises the policy annually to ensure that it is current and takes in to consideration, any emerging technologies. - The school reviews the filtering systems regularly to ensure that inappropriate websites are blocked. - To ensure that pupils and staff are adhering to the policy, any incidents of possible misuse are investigated. - The school includes e-Safety in the curriculum and ensures that every pupil has been educated about safe and responsible use.
+Pupils know how to control and minimise online risks and how to report a problem. - All staff and pupils read and sign the Acceptable Use Policy (parents may sign on behalf of young children having discussed e-safety with them). - The e-Safety Policy is made available to all staff, governors, parents and visitors through the website.